Legal Professionals Standing By 24/7

 Scope of Work: Why is It Important?

-The SOW is detailed and outlines the tasks, responsibilities, deliverables and other critical components you want completed.
+The SOW is detailed and outlines the tasks, responsibilities, deliverables, and other critical components you want completed.
 The SOW is key in defining the work you want to be done, how the work will be done, and how the work will be evaluated.

 As the workforce becomes more flexible and independent, it’s important to stay ahead of the game and understand the difference between a contractor, an independent contractor, and an employee.
-Being able to clearly understand the differences in your relationship with a contractor, independent contractor or employee is necessary for your protection and for the protection of your business.
+Being able to clearly understand the differences in your relationship with a contractor, independent contractor or employee is necessary for your protection and the protection of your business.